 Having once again modeled Fluffy II incorrectly, Anton and Adolfo decided it was time to explain their failure to King Borgia who was still very engrossed in his projects to dominate the universe; plus his favorite pastime.
 Disheartened, they warned the King of their failure and of her escalation in her efforts to do exactly what the King and his servants feared she’d do: spread to others her methodology, teleology, or morality of objective self-control.

 Upon receiving Anton’s and Adolfo’s report, King Borgia realized he’d underestimated Fluffy II.
 Having an enemy who he could not easily defeat was a new experience for him and he was irritated – but at the same time fascinated by this enemy’s ability to defeat his ancient, time-tested, systems for controlling the self of others.
 He decided to again have a conference with his top minions, this time at an island retreat.
 He wanted to brainstorm with them on the best way to gain her participation to destroy her self.
-Through millennia it was learned by groping trail and error that no matter what weapons were used against a self, so long as that self itself did not participate in its own demise there was nothing that could be done to break that self.
+Through millennia it was learned, by groping trail and error, that no matter what weapons were used against a self, so long as that self itself did not participate in its own demise there was nothing that could be done to break that self.

 At the retreat power-point presentations were made where the reoccurring theme was that the King must resort to heavy handed tactics to gain the upper hand over his adversary.
 Anton and Adolfo disagreed.
 They were the one’s closest to the enemy and most aware of her strengths and weaknesses, and they attested to the futility of a heavy-handed approach.
-Despite their advise a heavy-handed approach was made to her asserting the King’s domination and control of her.
+Despite their advice a heavy-handed approach was made to her asserting the King’s domination and control of her.
 As Anton and Adolfo predicted, the result was a wild ride in a car where Fluffy II spent hours (unsuccessfully) trying to find a method to kill her BODY in order to protect her SELF.
 A cloud of resignation and despair permeated the retreat.
 The King and his advisors liked to think of themselves as “The Masters of The Universe” and along most dimensions it was true.
 Yet, they’d now encountered a problem they didn’t have any means of dealing with – except of course, outright annihilation of the enemy.
 Yet uncharacteristically, none of them wanted to kill her.
 This was unusual for these men and this King, as this Kingdom was literally built on the casual and easy use of physical violence whenever anyone opposed a Borgia King’s agendas.

 What to do?
 Having been proved to have the best model of Fluffy II the King asked Anton and Adolfo to council him on their views on how to subdue her.
-After getting their council The King decided to take matters into his own hands.
-He ended the retreat and sent his advisors back to their posts to take up the daily maintenance of, and expansion of, His Kingdom.
+After getting their council the King decided to take matters into his own hands.
+He ended the retreat and sent his advisors back to their posts to take up the daily maintenance of, and expansion of, his Kingdom.

 Still on the island, the King’s servants set up his usual sexual faire with the “Baby Birds” but the King was inexplicably uninterested and told his servants to send the girls away.
 The King had a personal motto which was “Impulsive by Nature – Deliberative by Choice.”
 Upon his deliberations, he finally accepted that Fluffy II was a serious problem so his pleasures would have to wait.
-He knew that if ANY person refused to serve and obey him then it set the worst precedent possible: threatening to undermine his power and thus his entire Kingdom.
+He knew that if ANY person refused to serve and obey him then that would set the worst precedent possible: threatening to undermine his power and thus his entire Kingdom.

 On the other hand, he noticed a bit reluctantly, that her intransigence in the face of the subtle, and not so subtle, threats that his minions had made clear to her; and by her ability to detect and outmaneuver his psychological weaponry, he felt truly alive for the first time in over a century.
 This was the strangest feeling the King had ever known.
 On the one hand, he was invigorated, alive and hopeful.
 On the other hand, there had never been a greater threat to his Kingdom which was built on the model of a ship: ONE captain and a strict hierarchy of minions — minions who slavishly obeyed him for the good of the ship and each voyage.
 He knew he must remain in TOTAL control as he knew himself to be the oldest, wisest, most experienced, most qualified “Philosopher King” to lead this Kingdom.
 There were still many external threats to the Kingdom that he was convinced only he could stave off.
 Further, like Plato — and Aristotle and even Fluffy I — King Borgia believed there must be a MERIT SYSTEM where the person most qualified to lead is the King.
 And indeed he was right: he was the most experienced and competent in achieving human SURVIVAL — BUT WHAT ABOUT HAPPINESS?